This post is for a series called “Quick Guide to Benchmark Advance,” which helps teachers with the basics.

 - Decide which lessons you can skip, combine, or need to spend more time on.

 I have created free planning templates for both K-1 teachers and 2-6 teachers that will help you with planning.
-You can also watch my “Plan With Me” video series to see how I plan following those six steps.
+You can also watch my “Plan With Me” video series to see how I plan while following those six steps.

 Click on the links below to read the other